newhuo-tech/sg-docs/source/index.html.md

 - It is suggested not to use temporary domain or proxy, which may be not stable.
 - It is suggested to use AWS Japan to access API for lower latency
-- It is suggested to connect to domain `api.huobi.sg, api-aws.huobi.sg，` if your server is based on AWS, because this domain is optimized for AWS client, the latency will be lower.
+- It is suggested to connect to domain `api.nhex.sg, api-aws.nhex.sg，` if your server is based on AWS, because this domain is optimized for AWS client, the latency will be lower.

 **New Version Rate limit Rule**